asp2insp/GoSSIP/README.md

 # FAQ

+### Is it performant?
+Immutability, when done right, brings lots of performance benefits.
+For example, the entire API can be zero copy and equality by reference since actual messages are not passed along pipes, only references to them.

 ### That's a lot of keyword spam, what does this do for me?

 Takes care of data replication, ordering, and synchronization between lots of nodes (servers, clients, et).
 Provides a friendly API which makes it easy to build a realtime data application.